Green Money: The Best Kept Secret In The Financial World

 Now I don’t know about you, but I played that blackjack table all day long because I know I can’t lose.
 Yes, I might make only half as much on the upside of the bet, but I’m never going to take a downside loss.
 Well, that’s kind of what green money is like, which is what we’ll be talking about.

 3 Investment Objectives – Growth, Liquidity, and Safety

 First, there are really three things that we can be looking for when investing; liquidity, growth, and safety.

-Whenever you think about investing, you have probably considered these three objectives.
-Maybe you’re looking for somewhere safe to store your money, while also having the access to it.
+Whenever you think about investing, you have probably considered these three objectives. you’re looking for somewhere safe to store your money, while also having the access to it.
 Maybe looking for it to grow as much as possible for the future.
-Maybe you want less risk and stable growth so you can take an income from it…
+If you want less risk and stable growth so you can take an income from it…

 We’re looking for one of those three things, and again, there’s no method of money management or investment that meets all three of these investment objectives perfectly.

 We covered red money last week (you can read Stock Market Investments: Red Money here), but we’re going to talk about green money this week.

 Types of Green Money – Fixed Index Annuities, IULs